pingbird/puro/website/docs/index.md

 === "Windows"

-    Puro can be installed on Windows with PowerShell:
+    Puro can be installed on Windows with PowerShell (as your current user, **do not use administrator**):

     ```ps1
     Invoke-WebRequest -Uri "https://puro.dev/builds/master/windows-x64/puro.exe" -OutFile "$env:temp\puro.exe"; &"$env:temp\puro.exe" install-puro --promote